netdata/netdata/README.md

 ---

-**Netdata** is **distributed, real-time, performance and health monitoring for systems and applications**.
+**Netdata** is **distributed, real-time performance and health monitoring for systems and applications**.
 It is a highly-optimized monitoring agent you install on all your systems and containers.

-Netdata provides **unparalleled insights**, **in real-time**, of everything happening on the systems it runs (including web servers, databases, applications), using **highly interactive web dashboards**.
-It can run autonomously, without any third-party components, or it can be integrated to existing monitoring toolchains (Prometheus, Graphite, OpenTSDB, Kafka, Grafana, and more).
+Netdata provides **unparalleled insights**, **in real-time**, of everything happening on the systems it's running on (including web servers, databases, applications), using **highly interactive web dashboards**.
+A **long-term metrics database** helps you efficiently store data with 1-second granularity, which means Netdata can run autonomously, without any third-party components.
+Or, you can integrate Netdata with existing monitoring toolchains (Prometheus, Graphite, OpenTSDB, Kafka, Grafana, and more).

 Netdata is **fast** and **efficient**, designed to permanently run on all systems (**physical** & **virtual** servers, **containers**, **IoT** devices), without disrupting their core function.